All Episodes

 I know I'd watch.

-I'm waiting the entire time I was told, oh, the president is speaking exactly at nine.
+I was told, oh, the president is speaking exactly at nine.

-So, okay, I had my monologue written, and then I said, All right, if it's going to be late, let us know.
+And then I said, all right, if it's going to be late, let us know.

 I'll go into my monologue.

-Everything that was, you know, that's what we do, the news.
+And also the breaking news about the election, everything that was, you know, that's what we do, the news.

-People said, Well, you didn't cover the election.
+People said, well, you didn't cover the election.

-Six seconds, Hannity, six.
+Six seconds, Hennany, six.

-For the first part, I kept hearing every minute in my ear, which is annoying when you're on TV and people talk in your ear.
+And I'm like, okay, for the first part, I kept hearing every minute in my ear, which is annoying when you're on TV and people talk in your ear.

 Not like Lawrence O'Donnell annoying.